 - Soy sauce to taste

 - Fresh basil (Thai basil is preferable if you can find it)

 - Hot peppers (I like Mirasol peppers, which are long, red, and not very spicy)

 - Sautéed tofu

 - Lime wedges

-- Add the broth, onion, garlic, star anise, whole cloves, ginger, and cinnamon, to a large pot and bring to a simmer.
+Add the broth, water, onion, garlic, star anise, whole cloves, ginger, and cinnamon, to a large pot and bring to a simmer.
 Cover and let simmer for 20-30 minutes.

 - Bring a big pot of water to a boil and cook your rice noodles.
 Follow the package directions or if there are none, cook until al dente, about 3 minutes.
 Drain, and rinse with cold water to stop the noodles cooking.

-- When everything is ready, serve by adding noodles to a bowl, using a ladle to collect the broth (leaving the onion and spices behind), and then top with all the garnished.
-Bon appetegan!
+When everything is ready, serve by adding noodles to a bowl, using a ladle to collect the broth (leaving the onion and spices behind), and then top with garnishes of choice.